| So

 The next difficult task is to learn how to drive - a feat that took

-- We head out of town towards the German-Austrian
+both of us to figure out!
+We head out of town towards the German-Austrian

 border.
 Our primary order for the day is to tour Neuschwanstein Castle,